machinetranslate/machinetranslate.org/associations/wmt.md

 - Bilingual: Human raters see the system input and output.
 - Reference-based: Human raters see the system output and a reference output.

+For WMT22, a combination of direct assessment and **scalar quality metric** was used for the evaluation of out-of-english and non-english translation pairs.
+In direct assessment with scalar quality metric, humans also rate each source segment and translated segment from a document on a six-point scale.

 </details>